-By the middle of the Edo period (1600-1868), the number of people travelling to and from Kyoto had increased because of the trade in such crops as safflower from Yamagata.
-As a result, Buddhist altar culture found its way into the area.
+By the middle of the Edo era (1600-1868), the number of people traveling from Yamagata to Kyoto and back had increased because of trade between to two areas.
+As a result, Buddhist altar culture was introduced to Yamagata.

-Facings are of zelkova (Zelkova serrata) or sen (Kalopanax septemlobus) which are lacquered to bring out their grain and to give them a warmth.
-The kuden or inner sanctuary with its bracket assemblies has a heart-warming beauty.
-The fittings, which are inlaid with arabesque patterns on black, are grand within a composed setting, and the carvings of dragons and heavenly beings have a glittering splendor.
+The outer facades of the altar are of made from zelkovav or sen wood, and are lacquered to bring out their grain and give them sense a warmth.
+The kuden, or inner sanctuary, with its bracket assemblies, has a heart-warming beauty.
+The grand fittings are inlaid with arabesque patterns, and the carvings of dragons and heavenly beings have a brilliant splendor.

-The surface of Yamagata Butsudan household alters are set with woodgrain boards of Japanese zelkova and castor-aralia, which are lacquered in the “Mokumedashita-nuri” technique which accentuates the natural woodgrain, providing a sense of great warmth.
-The cross lap wood joining technique used to assemble the “Kuden” palace creates a striking beauty which pierces the heart.
-The “Kanagu” gold-inlaid metal finishing pieces are coated in black lacquer with a paisley pattern, which creates a sense of calm grandeur.
-The scrolled dragons and celestial maiden carvings create a further sense of brilliant luxury.
+The surface of Yamagata household altars are made with woodgrain boards of Japanese zelkova and castor-aralia, which are lacquered using the mokumedashita-nuri technique to accentuate the natural woodgrain and express a sense of warmth.
+The cross-lap wood-joining technique used to assemble the inner palace (kuden) creates a striking beauty that pierces the heart.
+The gold-inlaid metal finishings (kanagu) are coated with black lacquer in a paisley pattern, creating a sense of calm grandeur.
+The scrolled dragons and celestial maiden carvings create a further sense of brilliant elegance.

 How to make

-The steps of producing a Yamagata Butsudan household altar are divided into seven primary steps: first the wooden base is made, then the Kuden palace, and engravings are made according to the design, and next Kanagu metal finishings.
-The frame is then assembled once for adjustment, and then disassembled for lacquering, painting of the Maki-e gold dust paintings, application of gold leaf, and then the setting of the metal finishings before it is finally complete.
+The production of a Yamagata household altar comprises seven steps.
+First, the wooden base is made, followed by the kuden palace, the engravings, and the kanagu metal finishings, all according to the design.
+The frame is temporarily assembled for adjustment, and then disassembled for lacquering, painting with maki-e gold dust, application of gold leaf, and setting of the metal finishings, before being reassembled.